 However, the organic motifs do not render the tughra as too busy or jarring to the eyes.
 Actually, the delicate blossoms and fronds contrast nicely with the bold strokes of the ink brush.
 They add a sense of scale to the work allowing the blue lines to seem bolder and more powerful when compared to the dainty patterns.
-Harmony is achieved through its sympathetic patterns and complementary colours.
+Harmony is achieved through its sympathetic patterns and complementary colors.

 The use of roses, carnations, saz leaves, and plant scrolls makes the Tughra of Sultan Süleiman the Magnificent a perfect example of the Saz Style.
 The style was popular in 16th century Ottoman art, and is known for its vibrant floral compositions against pale backgrounds.
-The splendour of the style is added by an Arabic inscription appearing on the bottom left corner.
+The splendor of the style is added by an Arabic inscription appearing on the bottom left corner.
 It is written from right to left and it can be translated into English as “Sultan Süleiman, son of Sultan Selim Khan, ever victorious.”
-It highlights Süleiman’s lineage through his father while praising his own glorious reign.
+It highlights Süleiman the Magnificent’s lineage through his father while praising his own glorious reign.
 It also adorns the page with pure elegance in gold.